Club Soda - Does It Actually Clean And Remove Stains?

 My conclusion is that if club soda works, plain water probably works as well.
 Either way, the stain is gone.
 If it doesn't work, then a commercial stain-removal product might save the day.

-The Verdict - If Carbonated Water Works As A Stain Remover Its Not Much Better Than Plain Water
+The Verdict: If Carbonated Water Works As A Stain Remover It's Not Much Better Than Plain Water

 Based on this research and science my conclusion is you won't hurt anything if you use any type or brand of carbonated water as a stain remover anytime the instructions suggest using water.

-In addition, anytime some stain removal instructions suggest using any type of seltzer or carbonated water to help remove the stain you can just use plain water instead if you don't have any of the carbonated stuff handy, or just don't want to waste it on your stain removal efforts.
+In addition, anytime some stain removal instructions suggest using any type of seltzer or carbonated water to help remove the stain you can just use plain water instead if you don't have any of the carbonated stuff handy, or if you don't want to waste it on your stain removal efforts.

 Taylor

-Hi, I'm Taylor, a busy mom with 3 kids, so I have lots of hands on experience with house cleaning, laundry and stains.
-Thanks for visiting my website.
+Hi, I'm Taylor, a busy mom with 3 kids, so I have lots of hands on experience with house cleaning, laundry and my fair share of spots, spills and other messy catastrophes.
+Thanks for visiting my site.

-I update this site all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, stain removers and laundry supplies.
+I update the website all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, removers and laundry supplies.

-I hope you enjoy these gifts, and stop by again soon!
+I hope you enjoy this gift, and stop by again soon!

 Homemade Cleaning Products Recipes

-CAUTION: This website is provided for informational purposes only, and Stain-Removal-101.com provides it as is, without warranties or guarantees.
-Some stains just won't come out, and are permanent.
-Further, some stain removal methods can harm your item, so if the stained item is sentimental or expensive call a professional.
+CAUTION: This website is provided for informational purposes only.
+It is provided as is, without warranties or guarantees.
+Some stains and messes just won't come out, and are permanent.
+Further, some cleaning methods can harm your item, so if what you want to clean or launder is sentimental or expensive call a professional.
 See disclaimer of liability for more information.